bemoje/bemoje-util/README.md

 ### isObject

-Determine wheter the argument is a Object
+Determine wheter a given value is a Object
 Definition summary: is typeof object but not null

 #### Parameters